robert0714/packt-serverless-programming-cookbook-practical-solutions-2019/Chapter04/cognito-client-side-authentication-flow/README.md

 ## Getting ready
 The following are the prerequisites for completing this recipe:

-* Make sure that we have created a Cognito user pool, following the recipe `Creating a Cognito user pool`.
+* Make sure that we have created a Cognito user pool, following the recipe [Creating a Cognito user pool](../creating-a-cognito-user-pool/README.md).
 ## How to do it...
 First, we will create the client, and then, we will execute various client-specific API commands, to demonstrate the client-side authentication flow.
 ### Creating a Cognito user pool client